 The Joint Strategic Needs Assessment (JSNA) provides a picture of the current and future health and wellbeing needs of the local population.

-The JSNA consists of three chapters - Adults and Vulnerable Adults, Children and Young People and Older People.
-Each chapter is made up of several sections supported by a summary outlining the key messages from each.
+The JSNA is split into four themes - Adults and vulnerable adults, children and young people, older people and cross-cutting themes.
+Each theme is made up of several chapters.
 You can download each chapter using the links below.

 Government legislation makes production of the JSNA mandatory for local authorities and Clinical Commissioning Groups through the Health and Wellbeing Board.